 Requirements and units of study for advanced coursework can be found on the advanced coursework units of study page.

 An honours year in English allows you to specialise further in your area of interest.
-It offers students the opportunity to work independently and creatively in a community of scholars that includes both their peers and the staff of the department.
+It offers students the opportunity to work independently and creatively in a community of scholars that includes both their peers and the staff of the discipline.
 A number of honours graduates each year continue on to postgraduate study in Australia or abroad.

 During their honours year, students will write a thesis of 15,000 words, complete three 4000-level seminar units and participate in the mid-year honours conference.